vagmcs/Optimus/README.md

 ## Instructions to build Optimus from source

 In order to build Optimus from source, you need to have Java 8 and [sbt](http://www.scala-sbt.org/) installed in your system.
-Furthermore, Optimus build optionally depends on the [lp_solve](http://lpsolve.sourceforge.net) and [Gurobi](http://www.gurobi.com/).
-In case the dependencies for lp_solve and/or Gurobi are not included, Optimus would build a minimal version having only included solvers and ojalgo.
+Furthermore, Optimus build optionally depends on [Gurobi](http://www.gurobi.com/).
+In case the dependencies for Gurobi are not included, Optimus would build a minimal version having only lp_solve and ojalgo.

 Step 1.
-Optionally, include lp_solve and Gurobi library dependencies to `./lib`, as it is illustrated in the tree below:
+Optionally, include Gurobi library dependencies to `./lib`, as it is illustrated in the tree below:

 ```
 lib/
 |-- gurobi.jar
-|-- lpsolve55j.jar
 ```

 Step 2.
 For using Gurobi and lp_solve you should also set the environment variables of your system to make use of the solver native executable files.